 Both American Board of Anesthesiology (ABA) and Accreditation Council for Graduate Medical Education (ACGME) approved, the University of Oklahoma offers twelve categorical positions each academic year.
-Over the four years, residents will perform anesthesia at five different locations: OU Medical Center (OUMC), the Children’s Hospital at OU Medical Center, the Surgery Center at OU Medical Center, the VA Hospital, and Integris Baptist Medical Center.
+Over the four years, residents will perform anesthesia at five different locations: OU Health, Oklahoma Children’s Hospital at OU Health, the Surgery Center at OU Health, the VA Hospital, and Integris Baptist Medical Center.

 Our residency begins with the highly-acclaimed PGY-1 year at Integris Baptist Medical Center (IBMC).
-Interns participate in rotations relevant to the scope of anesthesiology including intensive care unit, cardiology, hepatology, pulmonology, and nephrology.
+Interns participate in rotations relevant to the scope of anesthesiology including intensive care, cardiology, pulmonology, and nephrology.
 Residents not only get the experience of private practice medicine, but also participate in numerous procedures including intubations, central lines, midlines, arterial lines, etc. Being the “House Officers” of the hospital, they are an integral part of the rapid assessments, inpatient stroke assessments, and code-blue teams.
-The interns also complete several rotations at OUMC during that year including the preoperative assessment unit, general anesthesia, and perioperative anesthesia focusing on point of care ultrasound (POCUS).
+Interns will also complete several rotations at OUMC during that year including the preoperative assessment unit, general anesthesia, and perioperative anesthesia focusing on point of care ultrasound (PoCUS).

-The next three clinical anesthesia years are focused on developing and honing your skills as a physician anesthesiologist.
+The next three clinical anesthesia years are focused on developing and building on your skills as a physician anesthesiologist.
 As the only level one trauma center in the state of Oklahoma, we experience a variety of cases made up of car crashes, gun shot wounds, stabbings, tornado injuries, farming accidents, and more.
-In 2017-2018, there were more than 45,000 ED visits, leading to nearly 11,000 admissions, and almost 13,500 surgeries.
-This past fall 2021, OUMC opened its new state-of-the-art medical tower to meet the increasing demands as the only level 1 trauma center in the state.
-With the addition of the new tower, OUMC is now home to 490 beds, 32 operating rooms, and 260 ICU beds.
+OU Health is currently a 804-bed facility with 32 operating rooms and 126 ICU beds.
+OU Health recently opened a state-of-the-art medical tower to meet the increasing demand as the only level 1 trauma center in the state, with full size ORs and ICU rooms with equipment to match.

 Clinical rotations are designed to provide extensive exposure to all types of anesthesia.
 This includes multiple months in pediatric anesthesia, neuro-anesthesia, cardiac anesthesia, obstetric anesthesia, acute and chronic pain, critical care, and perioperative management.
 Most of our residents fulfill the ACGME minimum number requirements during their CA-2 year.

 While we understand the necessity of hard work and study, the residency program also emphasizes the importance of adequate personal/family time.
-Oklahoma City is equal in distance from Los Angles to New York with a metro population of more than 1.3 million.
-Will Rogers Word Airport allows for easy transportation.
-The Oklahoma City Thunder Basketball, Oklahoma City Dodgers Minor League Baseball, and Oklahoma City Energy Football Club provides plenty of sports entertainment as well as great food including Nonesuch, “America’s Best New Restaurant” ranked by Bon Appetit.
+Oklahoma City is equal in distance from Los Angeles and New York with a metro population of more than 1.4 million.
+Will Rogers World Airport allows for easy transportation.
+The Oklahoma City Thunder Basketball, Oklahoma City Dodgers Minor League Baseball, and Oklahoma City Energy Football Club provides plenty of sports entertainment as well as great food including Grey Sweater, with James Beard winning Chef Andrew Black, and Nonesuch, “America’s Best New Restaurant'' ranked by Bon Appetit.
 The University of Oklahoma Health Sciences Center campus is located near downtown Oklahoma City and is an easy distance to most of the popular surrounding neighborhoods.